 If you want to make a contribution by changing the code, you can set up an environment following these steps:

-• Install the Rust language toolchain, using rustup.
+• Install the Rust language toolchain, using rustup or another way.

-• Run ./check to make sure everything works.
+• Run make to make sure everything works.

 • Make a new git branch and start making changes.

-• make sure ./check works with your changes
+• make sure make works with your changes

 • Commit everything.